 Like other children, children with developmental delay keep learning.
 But they take longer to develop new skills, and they might learn in slightly different ways from other children.

 For example, most children can learn skills quickly and by example.
 But children with developmental delay might need to be shown skills in smaller, simpler steps.
 They might also need more time and opportunities to practise skills.

 At preschool or school, your child might need extra support to do well.
 It’s always a good idea to talk with preschools and schools about your child’s needs.
 And if your child has a disability diagnosis, you might be able to get funding and other school support.

-If your child has developmental delay, it’s easy to get caught up in supporting his needs.
+If your child has developmental delay, it’s easy to get caught up in supporting their needs.
 But it’s important to look after your own wellbeing and get support for yourself too.
 If you’re physically and mentally well, you’ll be better able to care for your child.

 Causes of developmental delay

-Lots of different things can cause children to develop more slowly than others.
+Many things can cause children to develop more slowly than others.

 In many cases, the cause of developmental delay isn’t known.